interswitch-kenya-limited/ios-mobpay-lib/readme.md

 ## Source code

-Visit https://github.com/interswitch-kenya-limited/mobpay-ios-example to get the source code and releases of this project if you want to try a manual integration process that does not make use of gradle.
+Visit https://github.com/interswitch-kenya-limited/mobpay-ios-example to get the source code and releases of this project if you want to try a manual integration process.